djomo-moungoue/PowerShellScripting/README.md

 Create a Private Virtual Switch called VLAN

 ![VLAN Architecture](Images/VLAN.JPG)

 Open Hyper-V-Manager

-- Create a private virtual switch that is isolated from everything else.
+Create a private virtual switch that is isolated from everything else.
 Connect it to the private network.
 Rename it to VLAN and Click `Apply` then `OK`

-- Install the 3 Virtual Machines (DC1, MEMBER1,CLIENT1)
+Create the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1

+DOMAINCONTROLLER and MEMBER1
-    - Name and Location: (Default location: C:\ProgramData\Microsoft\Windows\Hyper-V\)
+    - Name and Location:
+        - Name: DOMAINCONTROLLER
+        - Path: C:\ProgramData\Microsoft\Windows\Hyper-V\ (Default)
     - Specify Generation: (Default: Generation 1)
     - Assign memory: 512MB per VM because only 1.88GB of free virtual memory is available in my machine
+    - Connect the new VM to the VLAN
+    - Connect the virtual hard disk
+        - Name: DOMAINCONTROLLER.vhdx
+        - Path: C:\ProgramData\Microsoft\Windows\Virtual Hard Disks\ (Default)
+        - Size: 25GB (Depend on your needs and the free available disk on the physical computer
+    - Install the OS using the ISO image: ...\ISO\WindowsServer2022Evaluation180Days.iso
+    - Finish

+CLIENT1
+    - Name and Location:
+        - Name: CLIENT1
+        - Path: C:\ProgramData\Microsoft\Windows\Hyper-V\ (Default)
+    - Specify Generation: (Default: Generation 1)
+    - Assign memory: 512MB per VM because only 1.88GB of free virtual memory is available in my machine
+    - Connect the new VM to the VLAN
+    - Connect the virtual hard disk
+        - Name: CLIENT1.vhdx
+        - Path: C:\ProgramData\Microsoft\Windows\Virtual Hard Disks\ (Default)
+        - Size: 25GB (Depend on your needs and the free available disk on the physical computer
+    - Install the OS using the ISO image: ...\ISO\Windows10Evaluation32Bits90Days.iso
+    - Finish

+Install the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1
+- During the installation make sure to choose the "Windows Server 2022 Standard Evaluation (Desktop Edition)" to install an OS having a GUI
+- Choose custom install